How Do I Care For Teak Garden Furniture?

 Teak is a tropical hardwood that begins as a wonderful golden, honey brown colour and once exposed to the elements, over time it will gradually weather to a silvery-grey patina.
 This natural greying process may take several months to become noticeable, or it could start after only a few weeks depending on the environment.
 Weather can have different effects on the colour of your teak, in drier conditions it will be slower to fade whereas in moist climates it may fade more quickly.

 If left untreated, this silvery-grey patina will deteriorate to a dark grey and green colour.
-Should you prefer to maintain the teak’s original honey brown colour for longer then we would recommend applying our teak protector, or if you wish to maintain the silvery-grey patina then you can do this by applying our teak patinizer.
+Should you prefer to maintain the teak’s original honey brown colour for longer, then we would recommend applying our teak protector.

 Surface cracks, also known as checks, can appear on the teak, particularly on heavier components and the end grain.
 This checking is perfectly natural and will not affect the integrity or strength of your teak furniture.